What is that makes some innovations "stick" and others disappear into the ether, never to be seen again?

 We could take artificial intelligence as a good example of this.
 There are plenty of companies working on AI and have been for many years.
 Why, then, are only some of them launching successful products or services?

 The answer lies in people rather than technology.
-Stakeholder management is an important feature of any project.
+Stakeholder management is an important feature of any project or programme, including digital transformation.
 It may, however, be even more crucial in innovation projects.
 Innovation projects tend to result in radical change.
 Whole organisations can shift on the back of a disruptive innovation project.
 Business models alter or disappear, with new models emerging, and organisational structures may also need to change radically.
 This, unsurprisingly, is very threatening to those affected.